 In these situations, cellophane adds protection without getting in the way of proper humidification.

 Some aficionados prefer removing cellophane, especially for long-term aging.
-Unwrapped cigars allow a little more air movement and interaction with the humidor environment, which some believe supports the aging process over many years.
+Unwrapped cigars allow a little more air movement and interaction with the humidor environment, which some believe supports the cigar aging process over many years.
+Per Cigar Aficionado, for long-term aging cellars, removing cellophane allows more direct interaction between cigars and the cedar interior, enhancing flavor integration over years.

-If cigars are going to rest untouched in a humidor for a long time, particularly outside their original box, removing the wrap may come down to personal preference.
+If cigars are going to rest untouched in a humidor for a long time, particularly outside their original box, removing the wrap just comes down to personal preference.
 This is less about necessity and more about how hands-off you plan to be with your collection.

 Whether cigars are wrapped or not, proper storage matters more than anything else.
 Keep humidity in the right range using reliable humidification devices, use distilled water when required, and make sure your humidor lid seals properly.